 Mean score of companies in the Pharmaceutical Preparation Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Gilead Sciences reported total greenhouse gas (GHG) emissions of approximately 1,179,798,000 kg CO2e.
-This figure includes 56,096,000 kg CO2e from Scope 1 (direct emissions), 22,339,000 kg CO2e from Scope 2 (indirect emissions from purchased electricity), and a significant 1,121,798,000 kg CO2e from Scope 3 emissions (indirect emissions from the value chain).
-Gilead has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 GHG emissions by 46% by 2030, using a 2019 baseline.
+In 2023, Gilead Sciences, headquartered in the US, reported total carbon emissions of approximately 1,200,233,000 kg CO2e.
+This includes Scope 1 emissions of about 56,096,000 kg CO2e, Scope 2 emissions of approximately 22,339,000 kg CO2e, and significant Scope 3 emissions totalling around 1,121,798,000 kg CO2e.
+Gilead has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 46% by 2030, using a 2019 baseline.
 Additionally, the company has committed to a 15% reduction in absolute Scope 3 emissions over the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Furthermore, Gilead aims to achieve carbon net-zero operational GHG emissions by 2030, encompassing both Scope 1 and 2 emissions.
-The company has made significant strides in its environmental strategy, with a near-term goal of reducing GHG emissions across Scope 1 and 2 by 25% by 2025 compared to a 2016 baseline.
-Overall, Gilead Sciences is actively working towards substantial emissions reductions and has established a framework for accountability and progress in its climate commitments.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit warming to 1.5°C. Furthermore, Gilead aims to achieve carbon net-zero operational GHG emissions by 2030, reinforcing its commitment to sustainability and environmental responsibility.
+The company’s strategy includes a near-term goal of reducing Scope 1 and 2 emissions by 25% by 2025 compared to a 2016 baseline.
+Overall, Gilead Sciences is actively working towards significant reductions in its carbon footprint, demonstrating a strong commitment to addressing climate change within the pharmaceutical and biotechnology sector.

 Access structured emissions data, company-specific emission factors, and source documents